LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-The CNBPM is a large private EEG dataset provided by the AI-LAB laboratory at the University Mediterranea of Reggio Calabria, Italy, referenced in studies~\cite{ieracitano2019time, amezquita2019novel}.
+\paragraph{CNBPM.} The CNBPM is a large private EEG dataset provided by the AI-LAB laboratory at the University Mediterranea of Reggio Calabria, Italy, referenced in studies~\cite{ieracitano2019time, amezquita2019novel}.
 It consists of 63 subjects with Alzheimer's Disease (AD), 63 with Mild Cognitive Impairment (MCI), and 63 Healthy Control (HC) subjects.
 The data are collected using 19 standard channels (Fp1, Fp2, F7, F3, Fz, F4, F8, T3, C3, Cz, C4, T4, T5, P3, Pz, P4, T6, O1, and O2) with an initial sampling rate of 1024Hz.
 A frequency-band filter is applied to filter the frequency bands between 0.5 and 32 Hz, followed by downsampling to reduce the sampling rate to 256Hz.
 Visible blinks affected by artifacts are visually inspected and removed by an EEG expert.
-We perform secondary preprocessing to match the pipeline of our method.

-In this paper, we use only the EEG data of 63 AD and 63 HC for research.
-For each subject's recording trial, which ranges from several minutes to over half an hour, we first downsample all trials from 256Hz to 128Hz.
-We then segment the trials into 1-second, non-overlapping samples, excluding those shorter than 1 second at the trial's edge.
-This results in a total of 46,336 1-second, 128Hz samples.
-We apply bandpass filtering ranging from 0.5Hz to 45Hz, followed by standard normalization on each channel.
-Since this dataset is sufficiently large and high-quality, with more than 100 subjects and long recording trials per subject, we use it for downstream evaluations.
+Since their preprocessing pipeline is already comprehensive, we only perform additional steps to align with our unified pipeline: downsampling to 200 Hz, applying multi-sampling segmentation, and Z-score normalization.